nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 Certain scenarios may benefit from building custom functions to integrate with cuPyNumeric, for example: implementing novel research algorithms, or leveraging routines from other libraries while still taking advantage of transparent scaling.
-In these cases, Legate Tasks can be used to extend cuPyNumeric by defining scale‑out functions that enable new algorithms to run seamlessly across distributed resources.
+In these cases, Legate tasks can be used to extend cuPyNumeric by defining scale‑out functions that enable new algorithms to run seamlessly across distributed resources.